NadigerAmit/InterviewPrepration/LinuxInterviewQuestions/README.md

                   reboot

 ## Advanced
-### 1 What it means when it is said "Linux is GNU General
+### What it means when it is said "Linux is GNU General

     When you receive or buy a device with Linux on it, you should receive the Linux sources, with the right to study, modify and redistribute them.
     When you produce Linux based devices, you must release the sources to the recipient, with the same rights, with no restriction.
+### What is Kernel in Linux
+            The kernel image is a single file, resulting from the linking of all object files that correspond to features enabled in the configuration (.config during "make menuconfig")
+            This is the file that gets loaded in memory by the bootloader All included features are therefore available as soon as the kernel starts, at a time where no filesystem exists

+            "It will install three files into /boot directory as well as modification to your kernel grub configuration file: initramfs-5.4.1.img   -> the final, usually compressed, kernel image that can be booted System.map-5.4.
+            vmlinuz-5.4.1   -> the raw uncompressed kernel image, in the ELF format, useful for debugging purposes, but cannot be booted"

-### 2 Why C Library is not used in Linux kernel
+### Why C Library is not used in Linux kernel

      The kernel has to be standalone and can’t use user space code.
      #Architectural reason: